Edited by Diana l. Marianetti, Sarah Sonday & Ivory S. Umanah

-Overview of A Trustee’s Powers and Duties Relating to the Administration of the Trust; Specific Powers of Trustee; Specific Duties of Trustee; Delegation of Duties; Liability to Parties Other Than Trust Beneficiaries; A Beneficiary’s Remedies of Beneficiary for Breach of Trust; Limitation of Liability; Appendix A – Minnesota Statutes Section 501C.0815 & 501C.0816
+Overview of a Trustee’s Powers and Duties Relating to the Administration of the Trust; Specific Powers of Trustee; Specific Duties of Trustee; Delegation of Duties; Liability to Parties Other Than Trust Beneficiaries; A Beneficiary’s Remedies for Breach of Trust; Limitation of Liability; Appendix A – Institutional Names for Legal Document Usage

-– Christopher J. Burns, Lloyd Stern, Maria D. Pitner & Terri Lindfors
+– Christopher J. Burns, Terri Lindfors, Maria D. Plese & Lloyd Stern

 Investment of Trust Assets

 Introduction; Historic Overview; Modern Portfolio Theory; The Prudent Investor Rule; Managing the Trust Portfolio

 Minnesota Uniform Principal and Income Act

 The Trustee’s Duty of Impartiality; The Minnesota Uniform Principal and Income Act; Trustee Duties as to Classifying Receipts and Expenditures; When Rights to Income Arise and Terminate; Distributions From Decedent’s Estate (and Trusts); Entity Distributions; Bond Premium/Discount; Sole Proprietorships; Natural Resources (Except Timber); Timber; Annuities, Employment Distributions, Other Property Subject to Depletion; The Trustee’s Power to Adjust; Charges Against Income and Principal

 – Terry L. Slye & Andrew M. Baese

 Discretionary Distributions and Terminations